-Lecturer(s): Prof PR Williams
+Lecturer(s): Dr DJ Curtis

 Format: Typically, lectures and office surgeries (20 hours) plus independent and directed study (80 hours).
 100 hours total.

-Contact Hours will be delivered through a blend of live activities online and on-campus, and may include, for example, lectures, seminars, practical sessions and Academic Mentoring sessions.
+Contact Hours will be delivered on-campus, and will include lectures practical demonstrations.

 Delivery Method: All Programmes will employ a blended approach to delivery using the Canvas Digital Learning Platform for live and self-directed online activity, with live and self-directed on-campus activities each week.
 Students may also have the opportunity to engage with online versions of sessions delivered on-campus